piyushpathakqa/shutterstock/README.md

 # DEPRECATED

-This repo is no longer publicly supported.
+This api is no longer supported

 # Shutterstock